A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Cala Sarraina

-One of the best locations to admire a stunning sunset, Cala Sarraina is a small beach that looks the best during days with zero or moderate winds.
-It’s equipped with toilets and you can rent umbrellas and sun-beds, and there is a restaurant nearby.
+One of the best locations to admire a stunning sunset, Cala Sarraina is a small beach that looks the best during days with zero or moderate winds, and one of the most hidden beaches in Sardinia.

 A number of trails depart from the beach.
 They are easy to follow and will take you to several incredible viewpoints.